Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Abstract

 \section{Abstract}

 Ab initio techniques for studying the optical and vibrational properties of materials are well-established, but only a few recent studies have focused on the interaction between excitons and atomic vibrations.
-In this paper, we revisit the excited state forces method, which integrates results from GW/BSE and DFPT calculations to determine the gradient of the excited state energy.
-We explore its technical aspects, including convergence and the quality of approximations used.
-We successfully apply this method to investigate self-trapped excitons in LiF.
-The excited state forces method provides valuable insights into ionic dynamics in the excited state and the microscopic mechanism of exciton self-trapping.
+In this paper, we revisit the excited state forces method, based on GW/BSE and DFPT calculations and provide a practical implementation and straightforward workflow.
+We fixed issues from Ismail-Beigi and Louie's implementation in Phys.
+Rev. Lett.
+90, 076401 (2003) and use an approximation for GW-level electron-phonon coefficients that improves our calculations accuracy.
+We explore its technical aspects, including convergence and the quality of approximations used for CO molecule, LiF and monolayer MoS$_2$.
+We successfully apply this method to investigate diverse kinds of self-trapped excitons in LiF, including polaronic excitons, discuss excited state relaxation strategies and project excited state forces in phonon displacement to explore exciton-phonon interactions.
+Our results provide the tools to study exciton-phonon related phenomena in molecules in materials, including coherent phonon generation, such as resonant Raman, self-trapped excitons and excitonic insulators.